 The student will listen to assigned podcasts and perform an analysis covering the following sections: Developer’s Biography and Podcast Summary, Micro Review, and Macro Review.
 All writing must be graduate-level and in current MLA format.
 Each analysis must include at least 2 sources and be at least 2 pages.

-Each quiz will cover the Reading & Study material for the assigned module/week.
-Each quiz will be open-book/open-notes, contain 5–10 multiple-choice, multiple-answer, and true/false questions, and have a time limit of 20 minutes.
+Each quiz will cover the Learn material for the assigned module: week.
+Each quiz will be open-book/open-notes, contain 5 – 10 multiple-choice, true/false, and multiple-answer questions, and have a time limit of 20 minutes.